natcap/natural-capital-footprint-impact/README.md

 This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

+The ecosystem services provided are:
+- `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast
+- `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
+- `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
+- `nature_access`: Number of people within 1 hour travel of every pixel
+- `kba_within_1km`: Indicates whether each pixel is within 1 km of a Key Biodiversity Area (KBA) or not

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, restaurant, cell tower, hospital, pipeline, or billboard.
 - **Footprint**: The area on the earth surface taken up by an asset.